Menu

 And lastly, if Jude were to see Joshua as a teacher and father figure, Jude would need to have had a completely opposite experience with his own father—that is, an unpleasant experience—to make Joshua such an attraction.
 I therefore made sure that Jude was quite clearly afraid of his own father, both ideologically and physically.

 "Shimone the Rock" is someone that does not question events in his life, does not truly fathom what Joshua is trying to accomplish ideologically or intellectually, and believes that the way his father treated him is the way he also should behave—to Jude and to everyone.
 This creates a character that in some ways had a similar background to Jude, but took a completely opposite direction in creating his life.
-He is therefore the perfect school bully, the clod, the one in the game just because he thinks he should be.
+He is therefore the perfect school bully, the college frat boy, the one in the game just because he thinks he should be.

 Although the gospel texts were written in Ancient Greek—the language of intellectuals at the time—the events described in the texts were not necessarily happening within that intellectual context.
-Jesus was speaking to poor and most likely uneducated people in the middle of backwater towns and bucolic, rural communities.
+Jesus was speaking to poor and most likely uneducated people in the middle of backwater towns and rural communities.
 His speaking would have been A) in Aramaic, not Hebrew or Greek, and B) incredibly colloquial, for the underprivileged to understand.
 I needed to find a way of conveying that, albeit with an English equivalent.

 I also wanted to convey the element of Hebrew poetry in the script, as it was a very essential part of the Jewish culture.
 Unfortunately, most of the forms and structures of Hebrew poetry have no English equivalent, and are completely untranslatable in this respect.
 (The "Acrostic," as a friend pointed out, is common in Hebrew poetry, but also unrecognizable in spoken dialogue of a movie script.
 Most other poetic forms revolve around the repetition of concepts with different wording.)

 I had to come up with something in English that works in a similar way thematically.
-The only thing we have in our language that comes close in terms of recognizable style and pattern is verse rhyming.
+The only thing we have in our language that comes close, in terms of recognizable style and pattern, is verse rhyming.
 So, despite that there is no real usage of end-verse rhyming in Hebrew form, there are several moments in the story where I utilized rhyme schemes in English in order to convey the same basic playful aspect of language that occurs in Hebrew.
-(Some might view this as cheating, but I think those moments in the story operate rather well!)
+(Some might view this as cheating, but I think those moments in the story operate rather well.)

+It was essential to find any means possible to force the audience to start from scratch, and view the plot and characters of Scapegoat with fresh eyes—and ears.
+Just as with the language issues above, it was important to unplug the associations that a modern audience might have with specific names in Christian lore.
+But I did not want to *change* any names, I just wanted to give them more of an historical spin.
 I also had to be consistent: I could not use an English version of one name, then a Greek version of another, then a Hebrew version of yet another.
 So I had to examine the way that certain names have been filtered down into modern times, and determine what their origins had been.

-In order to seek consistency, I used the Anglicized Aramaic names almost exclusively, thus bypassing the Greek translation-of-a-translation.
+In order to seek consistency, therefore, I used the Anglicized Aramaic names almost exclusively, thus bypassing the Greek translation-of-a-translation middleman.
 Occasionally, some characters refer to their original Hebrew names, but only in appropriate context, and often for the sake of formality, or for mock formality, the way that we would refer to a person with their full long name under unusual circumstances.
 (For example, I personally hate being called Christopher!
 When someone uses my full name, it sounds like I did something bad, or am on the verge of punishment.)

+Similarly, "James" is from the Greek "Iacomus," which is from the Aramaic and Hebrew "Yakov."
+But other "Yakovs" from the Old Testament are already more commonly known as "Jacob."
+"Mary" is from the Greek "Marias," which is from the Aramaic/Hebrew "Mar-yam," which we already know in English as "Miriam.”
 Some English names are the same both translating through the Greek and translating directly from Aramaic or Hebrew to English: "John" is from the Greek "Ioannen," which is from the Aramaic/Hebrew "Yochanan," and the Old Testament characters named this are already known to us as "John."
 "Simon" is the same case, from the Hebrew "Shimone."

 In the Case of Simon Peter, I had some work to do.
 After all, Shimone was his true Hebrew name, and "Peter" was a nickname.
 "Peter," from the Greek "Petrus," literally means "Rock."
 And is perhaps the English equivalent of calling a guy "Rocky."
 But (despite some character similarities) I did not want modern associations with the Sylvester Stallone character, nor did I want a modern colloquial nickname such as "Rocky" in this film either.
 So instead I stuck with the literal translation, which would be "Simon the Rock."
-(Recently, in draft 6, I changed this to "Shimone the Rock," to distinguish this character from Simon of Kerioth (Jude's father).
-I believe this is my only exception to the "Anglicization of Aramaic Names" rule I had applied.
-Who knows, I might change it back?)

 Although most people do not realize it, we in the 21st century actually have no clear record of the details of crucifixion methods used by the Romans two millennia ago.
 This is fairly odd, since we have such detailed record of just about everything else that the Romans did; they were excellent record keepers.